-Even as Biden’s path firms, U.S. allies fear no end to election rancor amid Trump threats
+As Biden’s lead grows, U.S. allies cautiously weigh outreach amid Trump threats

 China’s government, which has largely remained silent about the election in recent days, struck a conciliatory note.
 Vice Foreign Minister Le Yucheng said he hoped the next U.S. administration would work with China on issues of mutual interest.

-“Despite disagreements between the two countries, there are broad common interests and space for cooperation.
-Sustaining and moving forward a healthy and stable China-U. S. relationship is in line with the fundamental interests of the two peoples,” Le told reporters during an appearance at a Shanghai Cooperation Organization meeting in Beijing.
+“Despite disagreements between the two countries, there are broad common interests and space for cooperation,” Le told reporters during an appearance at a Shanghai Cooperation Organization meeting in Beijing.
 “We hope the new American administration will meet the Chinese side halfway to focus on cooperation and manage differences.”

 The remarks from Le, a Foreign Ministry official who has been an increasingly prominent Chinese voice on relations with the United States, were characterized by some Chinese state media as an olive branch to Washington.